danielguirra/capivaragame/README.md

 Summary
 ---
-a spaceship game using the kaboom js library
+A 🚀🚀🚀🚀🚀 spaceship game using the kaboom js library
 --

 ### Requirements